Thursday, February 2, 2017

 Victim's Family Reaches Out

 Yesterday a relative of Fear left a heartbreaking comment on a post at this website.
 In the comment, his sister-in-law states that Betty Long, whose life was saved by Fear's actions, could hear him crying out, "Help!
 Help!
 They're eating me!" over and over again.
 Her comment was left on the four year anniversary post of this nonprofit's founder.
-Our hearts go out to his wife Terri and all of his family members.
+Our hearts go out to his partner Terry and all of his family members.
 This was a vicious, horrific attack that could have killed two people.

 "I am David Fear's sister-in-law, and you wrote the clearest article recalling all that has transpired since his mauling and death.
 My husband has horrifically lost his best friend and brother.
 We all are devastated when we consider the horror he went through.
 His neighbor whom he saved could hear him crying out, "Help!
 Help!
 They're eating me!" over and over again.
 I read the same words in your recount."